 Lost a bit in all of the schedule madness was the fact that Pitt ended up replacing Villanova on their schedule with Old Dominion.

 Effect on Pitt's season should be minimal.
-After last year's debacle against Youngstown State, I think we're all aware that there's no such thing as a gimme ... even when playing FCS teams.
+After last year's debacle against Youngstown State, I think we're all aware that there's no such thing as a gimmes.
 But the fact is that you'd like to think Pitt would beat either opponent.

-First things first - neither Villanova or Old Dominion are slouches at the FCS level.
+First things first - neither Villanova or Old Dominion were slouches at the FCS level and ODU is making the transition to the FBS.
 ODU went 11-2 last season before losing in the quarterfinals of the playoffs.
 Villanova was only 8-4 last season, but expected to be even better this year.
 These teams are a far cry from the Gardner-Webb team that showed up at Heinz Field and was subsequently run out of the stadium.